MonikaSuchoszek/beyond-the-known/_posts/en/2017-09-10-Iron-Viking.markdown

 "We'll never do this again!" that was a decision we made after approximately 32 km (however a year ago, during our first attempt, I was swearing the same :p).
-This year we were fast enough to avoid elimination and finished the Iron Viking (Water Edition) in 6 h 54 min The goal was to run full marathon with +100 obstacles within 7.5 hours.
+This year we were fast enough to avoid elimination and finished the Iron Viking (Water Edition) in 6 h 54 min.
+The goal was to run full marathon with +100 obstacles within 7.5 hours.
 The obstacles were very diverse, some of them required strength for lifting and hauling heavy weights (which were easier for Sebastian).
 I definitely preferred those with rings, metal tubes, ropes to go through which were for me, a climber, easier but still big challenge and a lot of fun!